flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### No weird formatting

 The summary should not have any weird formatting or punctuation.
+It should use sentence case, rather than title case.
 It shouldn't end with a full stop.

 ### Don't repeat the name